nocturne32/school/README.md

 This is a school project created by David Pocar.

-The goal of the project was to create a web application and REST API to manage Customers, Products and Orders.
+The goal of the project was to create a web application and REST API for managing Customers, Products and Orders.

 # REST API
 `yarn serve-api`